slidenerd/Fpam/README.md

 			<li>If PERSON not available,
 			<ol>
 				<li>Delete the postId</li>
-				<li>Find the group id where this postId was made.</li>
+				<li>Find the group groupId where this postId was made.</li>
-				<li>Increment the number of posts made by NON EXISTING USER for that group id</li>
+				<li>Increment the number of posts made by NON EXISTING USER for that group groupId</li>
 				<li>Skip FURTHER PROCESSING</li>
 			</ol>
 			</li>